mloughran/api_cache/README.markdown

     APICache.start(APICache::MemoryStore)

 I suppose you'll want to get your hands on this magic.
 For now just grab the source from [github](http://github.com/mloughran/api_cache/tree/master) and `rake install`.
 I'll get a gem sorted soon.

+Please send feedback if you think of any other functionality that would be handy.